 - Mind of my own (MOMO) – an app that allows young people who have access to a phone to share their wishes and feelings.

 - Childline – Support for children and young people including their helpline and tips for coping when you’re off school

-- Chatterpack – Free home Learning Resources List for Schools and Families
+- Chatterpack – Free home learning resources for families

-- BBC Bitesize: Help with schoolwork and learning.
-Find free videos, step-by-step guides, activities and quizzes by level and subject.
+- BBC Bitesize – Find free lessons, videos, step-by-step guides, activities and quizzes by level and subject.